Pulahan

-The Pulahan (literally "those wearing red" in Cebuano; pulajanes), also known as dios-dios, were the members of a religious revival of Philippine beliefs that developed in the Visayas prior to the Philippine Revolution.
+The Pulahan (literally "those wearing red" in Cebuano; Pulajanes, hence "Pulahanes" in American sources), also known as Dios-dios, were the members of a religious revival of Philippine beliefs that developed in the Visayas prior to the Philippine Revolution.
 At its peak, it numbered around 10,000–15,000 adherents.
 The movement was severely crippled during the Philippine Revolution after the Philippine Constabulary took over patrols in Samar, when the U.S. military declared the island as "pacified".

 Description

 An agimat, intended to be worn with a necklace.

 Pulahanes practiced a syncretic religious revival centered mostly on Philippine mythology and Folk Catholicism.
 Individual beliefs include the anting-antings as well as the revival of the babaylan.
 Indigenous fighting techniques such as eskrima were also used in the elite and ferocious combat style.
 They practiced a form indigenous martial arts called Derobio Eskrima and they specialize using a heavy, crescent-shaped bolo knife in their battles.
 Religious rituals using bottles of holy oil, prayer books such as the Bible, consecrated anting-anting, as blessings before battles.